-Gainsight recommends admins to configure a failure email for every rule to ensure that they know when a rule has failed.
-This message appears when a Scheduled Rule is not configured to receive Failure Email.
+Gainsight recommends configuring a failure email for every rule to ensure that you’re notified when a rule has failed.
+This message appears when a Scheduled Rule is not configured to receive a Failure Email.
 The other fields displayed will include Rule Name, Source Type, Exec Date, Process Status, and Number of failure records.

 "Apply to Gainsight customer" Filter is Missing